-As a Virginia landlord, you have a right to make deductions on a tenant’s security deposit.
+As a Virginia landlord, you have a right to make deductions on your tenants’ security deposits.
 However, not all reasons may qualify.
 The Virginia landlord-tenant act allows landlords to make deductions for only the following reasons:

 - Unpaid utility bills

-- Unpaid rent and reasonable late fees if it’s been detailed in the lease or rental agreement
+- Unpaid rent and reasonable late fees if it’s been detailed in the residential leases or rental agreement

-- Charges or damages that the lease or rental agreement has spelled out
+- Charges or damages that the lease agreement or rental agreement has spelled out

 It goes without saying that you can only make such deductions once the tenant has moved out of their rental property.

 What Does Damage Exceeding Normal Wear and Tear Mean?

 Of course, as a landlord, under Virginia law, you’re responsible for maintaining your rental property.
 That said, as the property ages, there is a certain amount of deterioration that a landlord should expect to occur.
 This is what is referred to as normal wear and tear.
 Examples of damage resulting from natural deterioration include the following:

 - Loose grout on a ceramic tile

 - Faded carpet due to normal everyday use